saritasa-nest/saritasa-github-actions/README.md

 `ansistrano_git_branch` what version of the repository to check out.
 This can be the full 40-character SHA-1 hash, the literal string HEAD, a branch name, or a tag name

 `ansistrano_deploy_via` deployment strategy - method used to deliver code.
 Options are copy, download, git, rsync, rsync_direct, svn, or s3.

+`ansistrano_rsync_set_remote_user` allows the use of the module synchronize of ansible.
+See official [docs](https://docs.ansible.com/ansible/latest/collections/ansible/posix/synchronize_module.html)

 `ansistrano_git_depth` additional history truncated to the specified number or revisions